Organization: Great Parks of Hamilton County

 The following physical demands are typically exhibited by position incumbents performing this job’s essential duties and responsibilities.
 These physical demands are not, and should not be construed to be job qualification standards, but are illustrated to help the employer, employee and/or applicant identify tasks where reasonable accommodations may need to be made when an otherwise qualified person is unable to perform the job’s essential duties because of an ADA disability.

-The employee frequently exhibits manual dexterity performing job duties, and regularly talks and hears when working and interacting with job contacts.
+The employee frequently exhibits manual dexterity performing job duties, and frequently talks and hears when working and interacting with job contacts.

 REQUIRED KNOWLEDGE, SKILLS AND ABILITIES